Year 3 Blog

 The Year 5 Team

 This half term, we have been learning about life in the Stone Age.
-After the holiday, we will be moving on to the Bronze and Iron Ages and we would like you to start by finding out about the houses that people built.
-You can present your work in any way that you would like and please return it by Friday 1st March when we will be sharing it with the rest of the class.
+After the holiday, we will be looking at where people settled in the Bronze and Iron Ages and we would like you to start by finding out about the houses that people built.
+You can present your work in any way that you would like and please return it by Friday 28th February when we will be sharing it with the rest of the class.
 Have a good holiday and we look forward to seeing what you have found out.

 For homework this week, we would like you to put some dates from the Stone Age in order from the earliest to the latest.
 You will be taking home a sheet with all the events on cards to cut out and order.
 Be careful, all the dates have B.C. written next to them.